 • Pollinosis.

-Thus, rash, fever, cough, runny nose begin to appear at the same time.
+Thus, a rash, fever, cough, and runny nose begin to appear simultaneously.

-As with normal allergies, the cause of the symptoms must be removed to reduce the intensity of symptoms.
-Also, first aid may consist in conducting steam inhalations, which soften the respiratory system.
+As with a regular allergy, to reduce the intensity of symptoms, the cause of their occurrence should be removed.
+Also, first aid may consist of steam inhalations that soften the respiratory system.

-Measles is considered one of the serious diseases that often cause unpleasant symptoms in children.
-Signs of this ailment may resemble the flu.
-Babies have:
+Measles is considered one of the serious diseases that often causes unpleasant symptoms in children.
+The symptoms of this disease may resemble the flu.
+Babies appear:

 • Headache.